From Obscurity to SEMI-Obscurity

 Bongo Boy Records selects "I'm Crying" as lead-off track on Back Room Blues Vol. 7, a blues compilation CD.
 For info go to Bongo Boy records.

-My new CD release “The Blues & Back”, a collection of selected tunes that had been performed by a number of groups that I played with previously & blues-based songs that I've always wanted to do, is now available.
+My last CD release “The Blues & Back”, a collection of selected tunes that had been performed by a number of groups that I played with previously & blues-based songs that I've always wanted to do, is now available.
 I'm excited & hope y'all dig it!

 Here's the first radio single from the new release: